31 Insane Roofing Statistics You Will Hear About in 2023

 7) Roof Replacement Cost

-On average, it costs about $11,500 to replace a roof in the United States.
+In the United States, replacing a roof costs an average of about $11,500.
 Most consumers spend between $6,700 and $80,000 for a replacement.

 Source: Forbes